Are you in the process of buying a new tennis racquet? If so, it’s critical that you buy one that has the correct grip size for your hands.

 |4 3/4 inches||6||120-123 mm|

-The grip size of your tennis racquet influences more than just how comfortable it will be to use on the courts.
-A grip that is perfect for your hands can prevent injuries, as well as being more wieldy and responsive to use.
+The grip size of your tennis racquet influences more than just how comfortable it is to use your racquet, a grip that is perfect for your hands can make you a better player by improving your shots and alos prevent injuries.

 A grip size that is either too big or too small for your hands will lead to different complications later down the road.

-In simple terms, you’ll know that you’ve found the sweet spot in terms of grip size when the racquet feels comfortable when hitting the ball over extended periods.
+In simple terms, you’ll know that you’ve found the sweet spot or made a mistake in terms of grip size when the racquet feels comfortable when hitting the ball over extended periods but it is better to make sure you correctly measure up beforehand.